-- Preserve Your Board with Oil: If you want to pamper your wooden cutting boards a little extra, consider using a food-grade mineral oil to prevent water from entering your board and warping its natural state.
+- If you want to pamper your wooden cutting boards a little extra, consider using a food-grade mineral oil (like this $11 Amazon #1 best seller) to prevent water from entering your board and warping its natural state.
 Apply the oil generously to all sides of your cutting board, and let it soak overnight.
 Stand the cutting board up to dry.

 How to Clean a Plastic Cutting Board

-- Hand Washing is Best: Although plastic can handle the dishwasher (unlike wooden cutting boards), it's best to hand wash in order to lengthen the lifespan of your boards and prevent warping.
+Although plastic can handle the dishwasher (unlike wooden cutting boards), it's best to hand wash in order to lengthen the lifespan of your boards and prevent warping.
+Here's how:

-- Make Your Own Cleaning Solution: Mix a teaspoon of bleach with a quart of water and use a soft sponge to clean your board using this mixture.
+- Mix a teaspoon of bleach with a quart of water and use a soft sponge to clean your board using this mixture.

-- Rinse and Dry: Be sure to rinse the cleaning solution off of your cutting board with hot water.
+- Rinse the cleaning solution off of your cutting board with hot water.
 Stand the cutting board up to dry.

-- Keep It Smooth: Plastic cutting boards can take a lot of wear.
-When you start to notice loose plastic particles popping up on the boards surface, use a steel scouring pad to smooth things out.
+When you start to notice loose plastic particles popping up on the boards surface, use a steel scouring pad ($2 on Amazon) to smooth things out.